See our impact around Emory's campuses

 Since 2008, the Emory Farmers Market has been a lively campus community space for local farms and businesses that offer a wide selection of fresh produce, hand-crafted goods, and diverse beverage and lunch options for students, faculty, and staff.

-For the Fall 2021-Spring 2022 season, the market will be held on Tuesdays from 11-1:30 in McDonough Plaza, the greenspace between the WoodPEC and the Emory Student Center.
+Currently, the market will be held on Tuesdays from 11-2 on McDonough Plaza, the greenspace between the WoodPEC and the Emory Student Center.

 Learn More